 SRI LANKA – full itinerary

-My route: Colombo – Hikkaduwa – Galle – Unawatuna – Mirissa – Arugam Bay – Ella – Kandy – Dambulla – Tincomalee – Kalpitiya – Wilpattu National Park – Trincomalee – Colombo
+My Sri Lanka itinerary: Colombo – Hikkaduwa – Galle – Unawatuna – Mirissa – Arugam Bay – Ella – Kandy – Dambulla – Tincomalee – Kalpitiya – Wilpattu National Park – Trincomalee – Colombo

 Before you leave